-Gokurakuji Temple is located a 15-20 minute walk from Awakawabata Station.
+Gokurakuji Temple is located approximately 15 to 20 minutes on foot from Awakawabata Station.

 Gokurakuji Temple